koush/docs.scrypted.app/scrypted-nvr/troubleshooting.md

 If notifications are not being delivered at all, this is likely due to an issue with the device itself.
 Perform the following steps:

 1. If the device is Android or iOS, **reboot the device**.
-2. Completely quit (swipe close, close tray, etc) and reopen the Scrypted NVR app to trigger a device reregistration.
+2. Search for the notification device in `Scrypted Management Console` and send it a test notification.
-3. Search for the notification device in `Scrypted Management Console` and send it a test notification.
+3. Observe any errors in the `Console`.

-4. Observe any errors in the `Console`.
+If no notification was received, and the `Console` indicates there were no errors, then the notification was delivered successfully to the Apple/Google backend notification service.
+If it was not delivered, the issue may be with their service's ability to deliver to your device.
+On iOS this can sometimes be resolved by **uninstalling and reinstalling the iOS app**.

 ## Recordings Lost After Restart